Senegal tracks route of Guinea student in race to stop Ebola

 But many in the country of 13 million worry it will prove impossible to trace all the student's contacts between evading authorities in Guinea and appearing in a Dakar hospital nearly two weeks later.

-The student, who has not been named, concealed his close contact with his sick brother.
-Once he started showing symptoms of fever, vomiting and diarrhea, the student took a taxi to a local clinic - since shut down - where unsuspecting workers treated him for malaria.

-When that treatment proved ineffective, he went to a hospital in the Fann neighborhood of Dakar, where doctors were also exposed.
+When this treatment proved ineffective, he went to a hospital in the Fann neighbourhood of Dakar, where doctors were also exposed.
 He was only detected after Guinea informed Senegal on Aug.
 27 that an Ebola contact had disappeared after a final conversation with his dying mother.

 In Dakar, some fearful residents have stopped their usual warm handshakes in the street, and try to avoid contact on packed public transport.
 Many now shun inhabitants of Parcelles Assainies.